The AHI PPS infrastructure follows the following DSRIP organizational components:

 To learn more, visit IT Systems and Processes.

 Progress towards achieving the project goals and core requirements will be assessed by specific milestones for the DSRIP program, which are measured by particular metrics.
-Investments in technology, tools, and human resources will strengthen the ability of the Performing Provider Systems to serve target populations and pursue DSRIP project goals.
-Domain 1 process milestones and measures will allow DOH to effectively monitor DSRIP program progress and sustainability.
-Milestones will be required and expected of the PPS to earn DSRIP payments.
-The milestone is presented for informational purposes only, however, the PPS will be expected to develop a work plan to outline the steps and timeframes in which these milestones will be achieved.
+Investments in technology, tools, and human resources will strengthen the ability of our PPS to serve target populations and pursue DSRIP project goals.

 See Performance Reporting for more information.